SFSandra/paper/FAQ.md

 In _Representative Democracy_ we choose other people to represent us.

 Liquid Democracy combines both to allow the voter to make decisions on the matters he/she cares about, and _delegate_ votes when there is someone that he/she trusts and considers to be more knowledgeable on the matter.
 A good way to think about it, is that we already live in Liquid Democracy, but its _frozen_: we can't change our vote for a certain period of time, only when there is a new election.
 Representative Democracy was the best that Nation-states could do with the technology of the time, but the internet and blockchain technologies allow us to do better now.

+**How does open source voting work - won't it be easier to hack?**

+**Isn't Open Source too new to be implementable in elections?**

+Open-source systems are already playing a role in elections today.
+For example, New Hampshire election officials employ open source to allow disabled voters to fill out ballots online or on their phones.
+In Travis County Texas, San Francisco and Los Angeles funds are being allocated to move toward open-source voting systems.
+As well, many major companies and institutions use open-source software, among them the Department of Defense.

+**How do I receive VOTE tokens?**

+**What does a VOTE token have to do with Universal Basic Income?**